Business, Accounting and Financial Studies

 • Financial Reporting for Different Forms of Business Ownership

-• Control Systems
+• Control System

-• Generally Accepted Accounting Principles
+• Accounting Assumptions, Principles and Conventions

 • Financial Analysis

-• Cost Classification Concepts and Terminology
+• Cost Classifications, Concepts and Terminology

 • Marginal and Absorption Costing